naot97/sign-language-recognition/README.md

 ﻿# Sign Language Recognition

-Realtime application for recogn sign language by hand for deaf people
+Real Time application to detect sign of hand and translate to letters.
+Helping deaf people can commute with others.

 ## Getting started
 ### Installing